Management (MGMT)

 MGMT 4635 Managing Nonprofit Organizations (4 semester hours)

 This course explores ongoing issues, challenges, trends, and successful management and leadership practices for nonprofit organizations.
 Students examine their future roles, in careers and voluntary activities, in social transformation and sustainability, as well as critical change agents in partnership with for-profit and government organizations.
 Open to all majors of junior or senior standing.
-Consent of instructor required.
+Permission of instructor required.

 MGMT 4640 Cross-Cultural Leadership (4 semester hours)